 - 1. Open the Properties sheet for the operation or flow. - 2.
 Click the Responses tab. - 3.
 Select the response, and then click Remove Response.

 Flow Properties sheet > Responses tab

-The Responses tab in an flow's Properties sheet is where you specify the possible responses to be available for return steps in a flow.
-For example, Error: threshold not met.
+The Responses tab in a flow's Properties sheet is where you can see the possible responses to be available for return steps in a flow.